thomashaertel/android-calendar-view/README.md

 Android Calender View is fork from [https://code.google.com/p/android-calendar-view/](https://code.google.com/p/android-calendar-view/) to support using it from Android Studio as a library.

 ## Overview
 Android does not offer any calendar view in the SDK.
 This project is an option for that.
-Developer can import and use CalendarView to display a specified date in a month view, or let user pick up a date from it.
+Developer can import and use com.exina.android.calendar.CalendarView.CalendarView to display a specified date in a month view, or let user pick up a date from it.

 <img src="http://farm6.static.flickr.com/5053/5415600440_f1c486c2d4.jpg" alt="Spinner with single selection" width="50%" height="50%">